 For parents:

-1. Don’t use the motto that kids will be kids.
-Take all reports of bullying seriously by listening to any complaints, looking into them, and following through with some action.
+1. Don’t use the “mo” Don’.thDon’tithat?
+Kidse kids.
+Take all reports of bullying seriously by listening to any complaints, investigating them, and following through with action.

-2. Ask your school for a copy of their bullying policy.
-Don’t be afraid to refer to it when needed.
+2. Ask your school for a copy of its bullying policy.
+Don’t be afraid to use it when needed.

 3. Get to know the parents of your child’s peers.
-The parents of your kid’s friends can be a good indication of whether or not their kid is a good fit for your kids.
-If the parents don’t tolerate bullying or rude behavior chances are their kids will know the consequences of acting out and bullying other kids.
+The children of your kid’s friends are a good indication of whether or not their kid is a good fit for your kid.
+If the parents don’t tolerate bdon’tng or rude behavior, their kids will likely know the consequences of acting out and bullying other kids.

-6. Get to know the support staff at your child’s school such as the school nurse and counselor.
+6. Children know the support staff, the school nurse, and the counselor at their school.
 This will make communication easier if you run into any issues.

 7. Come up with a protocol for your family to use if anyone is ever bothered or threatened by a bully.
 Review this protocol often.
 Does your child have a phone?
-Let them know it is acceptable to text or call when there is an emergency.
-Let your kids know what actions to take when they are being threatened or bullied.
+Let them know it is acceptable to text or call in an emergency.
+Let your kids know what actions to take when threatened or bullied.

 8. Encourage your child to talk to you about their friends.
 Encourage positive friendships and praise positive friendship choices.
-These friends can all be allies when a bully situation happens.
+These friends can all be allies when a bullying situation happens.

 9. Know your rights.
 Know when bullying becomes more than playful teasing and crosses over into criminal behavior territory.
-And don’t hesitate to follow through with authorities when necessary.
+And don’t hesitate to contact authorities when necessary.

-10. Enjoy child friendly, bully themed books with your child to help them identify bullying situations and how to deal with them.
+10. Read child-friendly, bully-themed books with your child to help them identify bullying situations and how to deal with them.

 For kids:

 11. Don’t hesitate to report bullying.
-Go to an adult you trust as soon as bullying occurs.
+As soon as it occurs, go to an adult you trust.

 12. Get familiar with other support staff in the school.
-Not all bullying occurs in the classroom, so know who else you can go to should a situation occur.
+Not all bullying occurs in the classroom, so know who else you can go to should a situation arise.

-13. Don’t fight bullying with bullying.
+13. Don’t fight bull with bullying.
 Abusing the bully back will never get the situation under control.

 1 4.
-Role play bullying situations so when and if they happen, you will have had practice with dealing with them.
+Role play bullying situations so that when and if they happen, you will have practice dealing with them.

 15. Have a friend or peer with you at all times.
-Children are less likely to be bullied when they are with a friend of group of friends to act as witnesses.
+Children are less likely to be bullied when they are with a friend or a group of friends to act as witnesses.

 16. Avoid social media chat rooms and venues where online bullying can occur.
 Bullies tend to be braver behind a computer screen.